tomasanchez/so-starter/README.md

 ## Credits

-This project has been facilitated with 💙 by [Tomás Sánchez](https://github.com/tomasanchez).
+This project has been facilitated with 💙 by [Tomás Sánchez](https://github.com/tomasanchez) & [Roberto Savinelli](https://github.com/rnsavinelli).